-Students with disabilities may consult with Student Affairs before or during their active enrollment at CNU.
-New students, especially those who received accommodations in high school or other post-secondary institutions, will want to contact the office well before beginning their first semester at CNU if services are required.
-Students who request accommodations by the University must formally declare their disability by completing a form obtained from Student Affairs and submitting appropriate supporting documentation.
-Consultation with the staff is always available and encouraged as an interactive process in determining accommodations to help identify the specific needs of individual students.
+Students with disabilities may consult with Student Affairs before or during their active enrollment at Christopher Newport University.
+New students, especially those who received accommodations in high school or at other post-secondary institutions, should contact the office well before beginning their first semester at CNU if accommodations are required.
+Students who request accommodations from the University must formally declare their disability by completing the Request for Services and Accommodations form obtained from the Office of the Vice President of Student Affairs and submitting appropriate supporting documentation.
+Consultation with the Director of Student Accessibility and Care Team Support is available and encouraged as part of the interactive process to identify the specific needs of an individual student and to determine reasonable accommodations.